KIN – Kinesiology

 KIN 261 Community, Consumer, and Global Health (3)

+Prerequisite: CIV 110 and second year standing or 28 completed credits (sophomore standing).
 Reviews current and complex health issues within the perspective of global sustainability.
 Consumer, community and global health concepts, theories and models will be examined at the local, state, national and international levels.
 (Students who received credit for EXSC 261 may not also receive credit for KIN 261.)
-(GS)
+(GS, CTN)

 KIN 283 Field Experience: Kinesiology (Arr)